elixirland/xlp-book-club-API/README.md

 ## Requirements
 ### Data model
   - Books and pages are stored in a database
+  - Utilizes the Ecto library for data management and querying
   - Each book has a title
   - Each book can have multiple pages
   - Each page has text content
   - A book can have one active page (or none)

+> [!TIP]
+> The `mix phx.gen` command in Phoenix creates an application configured to use PostgreSQL by default.
+For a quick start, consider sticking with PostgreSQL as your database.

 ### Seeding
   - Running `mix ecto.setup` creates the database tables but also seeds the database